 Before taking the written test, some studying is necessary, and most minors find it useful to look at some practice test questions.
 The state of Hawaii Department of Transportation Motor Safety Office has a list of useful files, including a Driver’s Manual and a couple of practice exams, available for download.
 It may be a good idea to bookmark the link for later retrieval.

-To schedule a road test, first take a look at the list of Hawaii Department of Transportation Office locations, which has been posted on the Hawaii DOT Driver License Locations Web Page.
-Follow the link to the DOT online appointment scheduler.
+To apply for your license, you’ll need to contact the proper department in Honolulu, Maui, Kaua’i, or Hawai’i.
 It is advisable to take one more look at the various requirements for taking the test before scheduling your exam.
 Scroll down to the bottom of the page to make an appointment.